What is Transactional Data Reporting (TDR)?

 Differences Between Transactional Data Reporting and Commercial Sales Practices

-In order to determine if Transactional Data Reporting is a good fit for your Schedule, let’s discuss the difference between TDR and the Commercial Sales Practices legacy requirements:
+Let's discuss the difference between TDR and the Commercial Sales Practices legacy requirements.

 You are also not subject to the Price Reduction Clause if you are using the TDR method.
-The Price Reduction Clause requires that you (the contractor) must define the discount relationship with your BOA customer and any time you lower your prices for them, you must change your GSA Schedule prices so it maintains the discount delta.
+The Price Reduction Clause requires you to define the discount relationship with your BOA customer and any time you lower your prices for them, you must change your GSA Schedule prices so it maintains the discount delta.

-With TDR, you are required to report information on 11 transactional data elements mentioned above and you must report on a monthly basis instead of quarterly.
-Your Industrial Funding Fee (IFF) payments are still due quarterly on the 30th day of January, April, July, and October like with Commercial Sales Practices.
+With TDR, you are required to report information on 11 transactional data elements mentioned above (and the optional 4 elements) and you must report on a monthly basis instead of quarterly.
+Your Industrial Funding Fee (IFF) payments are still due quarterly on the 30th day of January, April, July, and October like with Commercial Sales Practices, but you can opt to pay them monthly.

-TDR is not for every company.
 While eliminating the Commercial Sales Practices and the Price Reductions Clause may make sales reporting much easier for you, TDR reporting is more frequent and requires a fair amount of detail.
-So, you should weigh the pros and cons of each method and see which one will work better.
+So, if you are planning to opt into TDR or are required to do so, we suggest you start transitioning your sales reporting practices sooner rather than later.

-We don’t expect you to understand everything about TDR right away.
-If you have any questions about TDR whether its your eligibility or how to report, we would be happy to help.
-If you think TDR is a good fit for your company and you would like to switch from Commercial Sales Practices to TDR, one of our consultants can help you make the transition to TDR and assist with monthly sales reporting.
+Of course, there's always the option to get help with your TDR transition and monthly reporting.
+If you have any questions about TDR, whether its your eligibility or how to report, we would be happy to help.
+One of our expert consultants can help you make the transition to TDR and assist with monthly sales reporting.